phunswadkar/Data_Mining/README.md

-# DataMining
-Data Mining | Supervised Learning Methods to classify the Quality of Red Wine
+# Data Mining | Supervised Learning Methods to classify the Quality of Red Wine

 ## Table of Contents
 - [Overview](#Overview)